-The school has had the same principal and bookkeeper in place since the previous audit.
+The school has had the same principal in place since the previous audit.
+However, due to the retirement of the prior secretary, a new secretary began working for the school during June 2016.

 Objective

 The purpose of our audit was to determine whether the financial information contained in the internal accounts reconciles with bank statements and corresponding independent bank confirmations, and to determine compliance of transactions included in those same internal accounts with the governing provisions of Florida Statutes, State Board of Education rules, and policies and procedures of the School Board.
 We also sought to determine whether any instances of non-compliance were severe enough to render the financial information unreliable.